gudbrandtandberg/ChessVision/README.md

 <img src="./img/test_extraction.png" />

 Board extraction is done in two steps, first the image is resized to 256x256 and fed into a deep convolutional neural network (the [unet](https://github.com/zhixuhao/unet) architecture) after which a heatmap is produced, estimating the probability that each pixel is part of a chessboard.
 The heatmap is then converted to a binary mask using a simple thresholding operator.
 Next, a contour approximation algorithm approximates the mask using four points.
-The board is extracted from the raw image using these four points, appropriately scaled.
-The next image illustrates the trained models performance on a batch of training data.
+The board is extracted from the raw image using these four points.
+The next image illustrates the trained model's performance on a batch of training data.

 <img src="./img/training_extraction.png" />